dxw/playbook/_includes/sections/our-professions/development.md

    Where you can, do less and deliver it sooner.
 Break down work into smaller pieces.
 Descope anything that isn’t critical for a first version.
 Do a minimum slice that works for some of your users.
-Anything to reduce the time between get started on something and delivering it to users.
+Anything to reduce the time between getting started on something and delivering it to users.

    Work at a pace that suits the project.
 Hacky is sometimes fine.
 If you’re working on prototypes then do only what you need to answer your questions.